 The amount you can recover depends on how severe your injuries are.
 At a minimum you can recover all of the actual costs you’ve faced—things like medical bills, lost income from missing work, and any other hard costs.
 These are called “special damages.”

 But if your injury was severe, you may also qualify for “general damages.”
 This is because the law in the City of Johns Creek, under Georgia state law, recognizes that you may have some losses that can never be undone.
-This is often referred to as “pain and suffering,” but in reality it covers a variety of things:

 - Extreme physical pain